Nootropic profile

 PQQ is a powerful redox cofactor that uniquely stimulates mitochondrial biogenesis (the creation of new mitochondria), supports brain energy metabolism, and provides potent antioxidant neuroprotection for enhanced cognitive function and longevity.

-The key benefits of PQQ (Pyrroloquinoline Quinone) include: Cognitive Enhancement, Creativity, Energy, Focus, Longevity, Memory, Mood, Stress Relief.
+The main benefits people report from PQQ (Pyrroloquinoline Quinone) are: Cognitive Enhancement, Creativity, Energy, Focus, Longevity, Memory, Mood, Stress Relief.

 Log in to leave a comment.